USEPA/ejscreen-multisite-open/README.md

 ## License

-All contributions to this project will be released under the CCO-1.0 license file dedication.
-By submitting a pull request or issue, you are agreeing to comply with this waiver of copyright interest.
+By submitting a pull request or issue, you are agreeing to comply with a waiver of copyright interest.

 ## Disclaimer for App